 Medical Cannabis Refugees Bring About Changes In UK Legislation

 At the center of the recent changes in UK medical cannabis legislation are two young boys with rare types of epilepsy, both of whom had been living as medical cannabis refugees.

 Alfie Dingley and his family moved to the Netherlands hoping medical cannabis would control the seizures caused by his PCDH19 epilepsy.
 Under the care of a pediatric neurologist, a dosing regime and cannabinoid combination was found to reduce Alfie’s seizures.

 Unfortunately, the family couldn’t afford to stay in Holland, but returning to the UK where medical cannabis was still illegal, meant his medicine would be confiscated.
 Which is exactly what happened when Alfie came home.
 Alfie’s mother Hannah Deacon was thrust into the limelight as she became instrumental in the fight to get cannabis legalized for children like Alfie.

 A similar story was played out with Billy Caldwell, again with a rare form of epilepsy, who had been receiving medical cannabis in Canada.
-Billy had previously been a medical cannabis refugee in California, but had returned to his native Northern Ireland where he’d briefly been prescribed cannabis oil by a local doctor.
+Billy had previously been a medical cannabis refugee in California but had returned to his native Northern Ireland where he’d briefly been prescribed cannabis oil by a local doctor.

 In a cruel twist of fate, despite the changes in legislation, Billy was forced to fly once more to Canada to get his medical cannabis prescription, as no doctor would prescribe the cannabis-based medicine he needed.
-Thankfully, Billy has since returned home and has been prescribed medical cannabis privately.
+Thankfully, Billy has since returned home to the UK and has been prescribed medical cannabis privately.

 Medical patients aren’t the only ones moving states and countries because of cannabis legalization.

-According to Cannabiz Media there are three types of migration:
+According to Cannabiz Media, there are three types of migration:

 - Freedom: in order to have the freedom to use marijuana products whenever they want.